J0NGS/Challenge3/README.md

 1. Register an employee.
 2. Search for employees by ID, name, or CPF.
 3. Create a proposal for improvement via an employee (openFeing).
+4. Open a voting session (openFeing).
+5. Vote (openFeing).

-I am still working on finalizing the project, where a voting session will be opened, and the results will be counted.
+I am working on finalizing the project, where the voting results will be calculated, and some refactorings will be implemented.

 ## Installation and Usage